katebennert/flight-simulator/README.md

 There is no additional software required to run this app!

-(Note: update this if json server is added.)

 ## Usage

 The application will generate a "flight" of beer suggestions based on the user's preferences as a seasoned craft beer drinker.
-The user can then view each beer's profile which includes information about the beer's origin, food pairings, and a recipe for the bold few who'd like to try their hand at home brewing!
+The user can then view each beer's info card which includes information about the beer's tasting notes, food pairings, and a recipe button for the bold user who'd like to try some home brewing!